Tennessee Wine & Spirits Retailers Ass'n v. Thomas: Background

 The state of Tennessee imposed a series of durational-residency requirements on all people and businesses seeking to obtain or renew a license to operate a liquor store.
 This included a two-year durational-residency requirement for applicants of initial licenses.
-Total Wine & More applied to open a store in Knoxville, Tennessee which the state intended to approve based on the state Attorney General's opinion that the residency requirements were unenforceable.
-The trade group representing existing retailers sued the state to prevent approval.
+Two parties applied to open or operate stores—Total Wine & More in Knoxville, Tennessee and Affluere Investments, Inc., which is owned by Doug and Mary Ketchum, the new owners of Kimbrough Wines & Spirits in Memphis, Tennessee.
+The state intended to approve based on the state Attorney General's opinion that the residency requirements were unenforceable.
+The director of the Tennessee Alcoholic Beverages Commission sued the state to prevent approval.

 The United States Court of Appeals for the Sixth Circuit struck down all of the provisions as violations of the Commerce Clause.
 Tennessee Wine and Spirits Retailers Association petitioned the ruling pertaining to the two-year residency requirement.
-Case was heard by the Supreme Court of the United States.
+The case was heard by the Supreme Court of the United States, with Shay Dvoretsky arguing on behalf of the retail association, and Illinois Solicitor General David Franklin arguing on behalf of 34 states and the District of Columbia as a "friends of the court" supporting the retail association.
+Carter Phillips of Sidley Austin LLP represented Total Wine and Michael Bindas of the Institute for Justice represented the Ketchums; Phillips presented oral argument on behalf of both.

 Issue

 Does Tennessee's two-year residency requirement for the obtaining of a liquor license violate the Commerce Clause of the United States Constitution?